 - Each year Americans throw away more than 3 billion batteries, totalling 180,000 tons of hazardous waste.

-- The average American household buys as many as 90 alkaline batteries a year.
+- The average American household buys as many as 90 alkaline batteries annually.

 - 86,000 tons come from single use alkaline batteries.

-- Approximately 160 million cell phones batteries are thrown away each year.
+- Approximately 160 million cell phones batteries are thrown away every year.

 How can I make an impact: